Lehigh County, Pennsylvania

-Lehigh County and Northampton County to its east combine to form the Lehigh Valley region of eastern Pennsylvania.
+Along with Northampton County to its east, the two counties combine to form the Lehigh Valley region of eastern Pennsylvania, the third-largest metropolitan area of Pennsylvania with a population of 861,889 as of 2020.
 Lehigh County is one of the fastest-growing counties in Pennsylvania and the more highly populated of the two counties.
-Both counties are part of the Philadelphia television market, the fourth largest television market in the nation.
+Both counties are part of the Philadelphia television market, the fourth-largest television market in the nation.

 The county is named for the Lehigh River, a 109 mi tributary of the Delaware River, which flows through Lehigh County.
-The Lehigh River served a vital role in the county's development by offering a transportation and trading route for its mining products, including iron, manganese, limestone, and ultimately manufactured steel products.
+During the Industrial Revolution, the Lehigh River served a vital role in the nation's development by offering one of the first transportation and trading routes for mining products, including anthracite, iron, manganese, limestone, and ultimately manufactured steel products.

 Lehigh County falls geographically between two Pennsylvania Appalachian mountain ridges, Blue Mountain to the county's north and South Mountain to its south.
+Lehigh County borders Montgomery County to its south, Bucks County to its southeast, Northampton County to its east, Carbon County to its north, Schuylkill County to its northwest, and Berks County to its southwest.

 The county is located 64 mi northwest of Philadelphia and 93 mi west of New York City.

 History

 Settlement and founding

 Lehigh County was first settled around 1730 and was formed in 1812 when Northampton County was divided into two counties.
 The county is named after the Lehigh River, a 109 mi river that runs through the county and whose name is derived from the Lenape Indian term Lechauweki or Lechauwekink, meaning "where there are forks."
 Shelter House, constructed in Emmaus in 1734 by Pennsylvania German settlers, is the oldest continuously occupied structure in both Lehigh County and Lehigh Valley and among the oldest still-standing building structures in the U.S. state of Pennsylvania.